 In March 2019, the United Kingdom expanded its immigration policies with two different kinds of entrepreneur visas.
-The country’s new two-year start-up visa was opened to non-EEA nationals who can support themselves in other jobs while developing their business idea in the country.
+The country’s two-year start-up visa is for non-EEA nationals who can support themselves while developing their business idea.
 An innovator visa, on the other hand, is offered for three years, but new businesses need an investment of at least £50,000, and the founder isn’t allowed to work elsewhere.
 Both entrepreneur visa types require that the applicant be endorsed by a business, a higher educational institution, or an incubator.
-In particular, the United Kingdom wants to attract talent in technology, financial services, and science.
+In particular, Britain wants to attract talent in technology, financial services, and science.

-While the rate of economic growth in the United Kingdom is expected to slow in 2019, it is forecast to remain well above 1.5% in 2020.
-Brexit or not, there’s certainly a solid reason to consider launching a company in the world’s seventh-largest economy.
+While the British economic growth rate will slow in 2019, it’s forecast to remain well above 1.5% in 2020.
+Regardless of Brexit’s effects on British currency value, there’s certainly a solid reason to consider launching a company in the world’s seventh-largest economy.

 Low corruption, strong infrastructure, and a primarily digital economy are some of the reasons Denmark takes third place on the World Bank’s Ease of Doing Business Index and scores highly for cross-border business.
 Although ranked 42nd for launching a new company, it’s five procedures in four days; theoretically, you could have your business up and running before your first weekend.

-Startup Denmark’s entrepreneur visa is aimed at innovative, scalable and tech-driven businesses with clear growth potential.
+Startup Denmark’s entrepreneur visa encourages innovative, scalable, and tech-driven businesses with clear growth potential.
 Over 400 companies in fields as diverse as edtech, medtech, fintech, and artificial intelligence call Denmark home.

 To apply, you’ll need to have your business idea approved by the government.
 Next, you must prove that you can support yourself during the first year; you’ll need DKK137,076 in the bank for that.
 Finally, you must play an active role within the business.
 Nor does it have to be a one-person operation; teams of up to four people can apply.
-An entrepreneur visa is generally valid for two years; it can be extended for five years after that.
+An entrepreneur visa is generally valid for two years; a subsequent extension for five years is possible.
 The average time to acceptance is just four weeks; best of all, you can take your family with you if you can show enough funds to support them.

 Denmark’s economy’s doing well – it posted annual GDP growth rates of above 1.5% in the three years to 2017 and is expected to maintain that momentum through 2020.
 If you want to reach a market of 500 million consumers, Denmark might be the place to start.